improbable-eng/mac-codesign-buildkite-plugin/README.md

 #### Available properties

-- `input_artifacts`: String array of artifact paths to download and sign.
+- `input_artifacts`: String array of artifact paths to download that are required to sign.
+- `sign_prerequisites`: String array of the specific artifact paths to sign.
+In the case of `.app`s, make sure to list these bottom-up; internal frameworks/helpers first, and `.app` at the end.
+- `output_artifacts`: String array of relevant artifact to upload back to artifacts.
+- `entitlements`: String path of artifact containing entitlements to apply.
 - `keychain`: Name of the keychain storing the secrets.
 (Note: usually requires the .keychain extension)
 - `cert_identity`: Name of the cert to use to sign your artifacts.
-Should be the "Installer" cert for signing PKG files, and "Application" cert for anything else.
+Should be the "Application" cert, not the "Installer" cert.
 - `keychain_pw_secret_name`: (optional) Name of the password to extract from your preferred secret store (eg: Vault)
 - `keychain_pw_helper_script`: (optional) Custom helper script to obtain the keychain password.
 - `tool_bundle_id`: The apple bundle id to use with your artifacts.
 - `apple_user_email`: The account email for your notarization process.
 Password should be stored in the keychain at the `apple_password` key.
-- `tool_name`: (optional) The title of the DMG file to produce.
-If this is not specified, not DMG will be generated.
-Not relevant to PKG files.
-- `tool_dmg_name`: (optional) The filename of the dmg to create (including the .dmg extension).

 #### Keychain unlocking